 If you find that the BIOS on your Windows computer has been corrupted, you can restore BIOS defaults easily.
-A corrupted BIOS could result from a BIOS Update gone bad, a malware infection, a sudden power outage, over-tweaking, etc. In any of these cases or if you face problems with Windows booting, installing, or loading the Windows operating system, you may want to consider resetting your BIOS.
+A corrupted BIOS could result from a BIOS Update gone bad, a malware infection, a sudden power outage, over-tweaking, etc. In any of these cases, or if you encounter problems with Windows booting, installing, or loading, you may want to consider resetting your BIOS.

 To those who do not know, BIOS or Basic Input Output System is a firmware, stored on a chip on a part of the computer motherboard that is basically a set of instructions that run to help load the operating system.
-When you turn on the computer, BIOS instructions are initiated, and on completion, the operating system is loaded.
+When you turn on the computer, the BIOS instructions are executed, and upon completion, the operating system is loaded.

-The procedure to restore BIOS default settings is more or less the same computer, may it be a Dell, HP, Lenovo, Sony, Acer, ASUS, Toshiba, Panasonic and so on.
+The procedure to restore BIOS default settings is more or less the same for all computers, whether it be a Dell, HP, Lenovo, Sony, Acer, ASUS, Toshiba, Panasonic and so on.

 Start your computer, and as soon as you hit the Power On button, keep pressing the F10 key.
 This works on most laptops, including Dell.
 On an HP laptop, it could be the F2 key.
-You will see the keys that work for your hardware during boot in the bottom left or right corner against Boot Options or Setup.
+You will see the keys that work for your hardware during boot in the bottom-left or bottom-right corner next to Boot Options or Setup.

 You have to use that key to enter BIOS Setup.